jamieroche1987/hertiage-housing/README.md

 * Business Requirement 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
     * We want to predict whether sale price will increase based on correlated or best variables.
     * For this we will build a regressor model and analyse the best variables to use.

+    ## ML Business Case

+### Predict Sales

+* **What are the business requirements?**

+    * The client is interested in discovering how house attributes correlate with sale prices.
+Therefore, the client expects data visualizations of the correlated variables against the sale price.
+    * The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.

+* **Is there any business requirement that can be answered with conventional data analysis?**

+    * Business requirement 1 can be answered with conventional data analysis to find correlated attributes to sale prices.

+* **Does the client need a dashboard or an API endpoint?**

+    * The client has requested a Streamlit dashboard

+* **What does the client consider as a successful project outcome?**

+    * A study that shows the most relevant variables that are correlated to sale price.
+    * A capability to predict the sale price of the 4 inherited properties, as well as other properties within *Ames, Iowa*.

+* **Can you break down the project into Epics and User Stories?**

+    * Information gathering and data collection.
+    * Data visualization, cleaning, and preparation.
+    * Model training, optimization and validation.
+    * Dashboard planning, designing, and development.
+    * Dashboard deployment and release.*

+* **Ethical or Privacy concerns?**

+    * No, as the client has found a public dataset.

+* **Does the data suggest a particular model?**

+    * From the PPS study, the data suggested using a regressor model where the target is sale price.

+* **What are the model's inputs and intended outputs?**

+    * Input: property attribute information.
+    * Output: predicted sale price.

+* **What are the criteria for the performance goal of the predictions?**

+    * It was agreed upon with the client that an R2 score of at least 0.75 will be required on both train and test sets.

+* **How will the client benefit?**

+    * The client will be able to maximise the sales price for the inherited properties.
+    * The client will be able to view the sales price for other properties within the area by inputting the variables.